Throw Momma from the Train

 Throw Momma from the Train is a 1987 American crime comedy film starring and directed by Danny DeVito in his theatrical directorial debut.
-The film co-stars Billy Crystal, Anne Ramsey, Rob Reiner, Branford Marsalis, Kim Greist, and Kate Mulgrew.
+It co-stars Billy Crystal, Anne Ramsey, Rob Reiner, Branford Marsalis, Kim Greist and Kate Mulgrew.

-The title comes from Patti Page's 1956 hit song, "Mama from the Train (A Kiss, A Kiss)".
-The film was inspired by the 1951 Alfred Hitchcock thriller Strangers on a Train, which is also seen in the film.
+The title comes from Patti Page's 1956 hit song "Mama from the Train (A Kiss, A Kiss)".
+The film was inspired by the 1950 Patricia Highsmith thriller novel Strangers on a Train, the film adaptation of which is also seen in the film.

 The film received mixed reviews, but was a commercial success.
-Anne Ramsey was singled out for praise for her portrayal of the overbearing Mrs. Lift; she won a Saturn Award and was nominated for a Golden Globe Award and the Academy Award for Best Supporting Actress.
+Anne Ramsey was praised for her portrayal of the overbearing Mrs. Lift; she won a Saturn Award and was nominated for a Golden Globe Award and the Academy Award for Best Supporting Actress.

 Plot

-Novelist Larry Donner struggles with writer's block due to his resentment towards his ex-wife Margaret, who took all the credit for his manuscript and received acclaim for it, while Larry, struggling to make ends meet, takes a job teaching creative writing at a community college.
-Owen Lift is a timid, middle-aged man who still lives with his overbearing, harsh and paranoid mother.
-Owen fantasizes about killing his mother but can't summon the courage to bring his desires to fruition.
+Novelist Larry Donner struggles with writer's block due to his resentment towards his ex-wife Margaret, who took all the credit for his manuscript and received acclaim for it.
+Larry, struggling to make ends meet, takes a job teaching creative writing at a community college.
+Owen Lift is a middle-aged man who still lives with his paranoid mother.
+Owen's mother becomes more paranoid when she fears that Owen will get someone to take her away to a retirement home.
+Owen fantasizes about killing his mother but cannot summon the courage to do it.

 As a student in Larry's class, Owen is given advice by Larry to view an Alfred Hitchcock film to gain some insight into plot development for his murder stories.
 He sees Strangers on a Train, in which two strangers conspire to commit a murder for each other, figuring their lack of connection to the victim will, in theory, establish a perfect alibi.
 Having overheard Larry's public rant that he wished his ex-wife dead, Owen forms a plan to kill Margaret, believing that Larry will, in return, kill his mother.

-Owen tracks Margaret down to Hawaii and eventually follows her onto a cruise ship she is taking to her book signing, where he plans to push her overboard.
+Owen tracks Margaret to Hawaii and follows her onto a cruise ship she is taking to her book signing, where he plans to push her overboard.
 He returns from Hawaii to tell Larry of Margaret's death and that he now "owes" him the murder of his mother, lest he inform the police that Larry was the killer.

 After having spent the night drinking alone on a beach during the hours of Margaret's disappearance, Larry panics because he lacks a sufficient alibi.
-That, along with a news report announcing that the police suspect foul play, convinces Larry that he's the prime suspect.

-Larry goes to stay with Owen and his mother in an attempt to hide from the police.
-He meets Mrs. Lift, but despite her harsh treatment of him he refuses to kill her.
+That, along with a news report announcing that the police suspect foul play, convinces Larry that he is the prime suspect.
+Larry goes to stay with Owen and his mother to hide from the police.
+Larry meets Mrs. Lift, but despite her harsh treatment of him he refuses to kill her.
 Eventually, when she drives Owen to the breaking point, Larry finally relents and agrees to go through with the murder.